trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 > We must take responsibility for ourselves, and not expect the rest of the world to understand what it takes to become the best that we can become.
 Great ones are willing to get burned time and again as they sharpen their swords in the fire.

-Learning lies in noticing mistakes and not repeating them, but to do that one has to be in this safe zone where one actually can do mistakes and look bad.
+Learning lies in noticing mistakes and not repeating them, but to do that one has to be in this safe zone where one  can do mistakes and look bad.
 If the ego is too wrapped up in the activity, no learning can happen because we sense territory that is unknown and where we could make mistakes and then step away from it because we don't want to make errors, we don't want to lose.
 But that's the point, without investments in loss, there is no growth anymore after a certain point.

 ### Chapter 11 - Making Smaller Circles